GatorSethBarber/SoftwareEngineeringGroup24/APIDocumentation.md

 Verb: GET

-URL example: /card/?company="Amazon"&minAmount="15.00"
+URL example: /card/get?companyName=Starbucks
 Potential Search Keys:
-* company: The name ofthe company
+* companyName: The name ofthe company
-* minAmount: The minimum amount for the card
+* minAmount: The minimum amount for the card (unimplemented)
-* maxAmount: The maximum amount for the card
+* maxAmount: The maximum amount for the card (unimplemented)
 * exact: Defaults to true, which means company name must be matched exactly.
 If set to "false", then will allow matching on both sides.